uberhacker/pancakes/README.md

 ## Windows:
 The plugin will automatically attempt to find the HeidiSQL executable within your `Program Files` directory.
 If your version of HeidiSQL is installed in a non-standard location or you are using the portable version of HeidiSQL, ensure the full path to heidisql.exe (including the executable itself) is set in the `TERMINUS_PANCAKES_HEIDISQL_LOC` environment variable.

-MySQL Workbench requires the executable to be in the command prompt path.
-The directory to add will be similar to `C:\Program Files\MySQL\MySQL Workbench 6.3 CE\`.
-See http://www.computerhope.com/issues/ch000549.htm.
+Likewise, if your version of MySQL Workbench is installed outside the `Program Files` directory, make sure the `TERMINUS_PANCAKES_MYSQLWORKBENCH_LOC` environment variable is set.

 ## Help:
 Run `terminus help site heidi|sequel|workbench` for help.